-A hyphen often occurs at the end of a line.
-What, though, if you want to avoid just that?
-You can have a hyphen connect parts of words, sentence fragments and numbers without breaking a line: find out here how to insert a non-breaking hyphen in Word (and other Office applications).
+The mighty, tiny hyphen often occurs at the end of a line, of course, hinting at continuation and connection.
+What, though, if you want to avoid that — preventing a hyphen from breaking apart what truly belongs together on the same line?
+You can have a hyphen quietly bind parts of words, sentence fragments and numbers without letting them split across lines: find out here how to insert a non-breaking hyphen in Word ⤓ (and other Office applications).

 How to Insert a Non-Breaking Hyphen in Word (and Other Office Applications)